onsonr/sonr/docs/posts/build-apps/why-sonr.md

 ### Verifiable Identity

 Each domain registered is backed by a Decentralized Identifier (DID) which is unique on our network for your domain name.
 This identifier is paired with a public key credential which creates your unique profile.
-Your \`did\` is written on our block chains ledger.
+Your \`did\` is written on our blockchain's ledger.
 This ledger is open to all and fully auditable.

 ### Composable by Design